sarahjones123/nGenue_docs/docs/etrm/index.md

         1. **Buy Nominations**: Requests for purchased natural gas being transported or stored.
         2. **Sell Nominations**: Requests for sold natural gas being transported to buyers.
         3. **Interconnects**: Specify gas flow between different pipeline systems or facilities.
-        4. **Pool and Storage Nominations**: Include injection into or withdrawal from storage facilities or pooling points.
+        4. **Pool and storage nominations**: Include injection into or withdrawal from storage facilities or pooling points.

 7. **Create and finalize nomination**
     1. The system processes the selected nominations, allowing for adjustments if necessary.